Who is responsible for the regulation and safety oversight of aviation including drones in Bermuda?

 Do I need to be medically fit to obtain a Governor’s permission?

-It is common sense that someone flying a drone should be able to see and hear to a degree which provides an adequate level of safety.
-It will therefore be necessary for any applicant to obtain an FAA Class 3 Pilot’s Medical Certificate (ICAO Class 2).
-This is the lowest level of medical certificate and is what is required for a Private Pilot’s Licence/Certificate.
+It's logical that someone flying a drone should be able to see and hear to a degree which provides an adequate level of safety.

 Who is the operator?